mtlynch/mtlynch.io/content/posts/solo-developer-year-4/index.md

 {{<img src="old-product-page.png" alt="Screenshot of old TinyPilot product page, listing Voyager and Hobbyist kit side-by-side" maxWidth="600px" caption="TinyPilot used to offer a variety of products." hasBorder="true">}}

-Until that point, TinyPilot had always offered different versions so that customers could pick the TinyPilot product that matched their budget.
-Customers who wanted the custom-designed plug 'n play model could buy our flagship TinyPilot Voyager.
-Customers who wanted a more DIY experience could buy our Hobbyist Kit.
-People who already had all the hardware could buy a software-only package.

-In October, I got rid of the product catalog and instead focused the website exclusively on my main product, the TinyPilot Voyager.
+Instead, I focused the website exclusively on my flagship product, the TinyPilot Voyager.

 {{<img src="no-catalog.png" alt="Screenshot of TinyPilot website with product catalog removed" hasBorder="True" maxWidth="550px" caption="In October, I removed the product catalog page from TinyPilot and focused on my flagship product.">}}

 Sales jumped immediately.
 At first, I thought it might be a coincidence, but they've stayed in their new range for several months now.

 {{<img src="weekly-revenue.png" alt="Graph of TinyPilot weekly revenue, where an increase in revenue immediately follows consolidation to one product" maxWidth="700px" caption="TinyPilot’s weekly sales before and after simplifying the website to sell a single product">}}

+I think the change eliminated friction and decision-making from the buying process.
+Customers didn't always understand what the difference was between the products or whether they needed to buy the accessories.

+Now that there's only a single option, the purchase decision reduces to a simple question: do you want this product?

 {{<notice type="info">}}
 **Note**: I considered taking my strategy a step further and selling zero products.
 That would logically increase my revenue to infinity, but I didn't want to be greedy.